hl7au/au-fhir-base/input/pagecontent/relationship.md

 The context of AU Base within the set of HL7 AU standards is shown in the figure below:
 - the **FHIR standard** is the foundation, which creates a common platform or foundation on which a variety of different solutions are implemented.
 - **AU Base** defines local concepts for use in an Australian context introducing relevant identifiers, terminology, extensions.
-- **AU Core** defines a set of conformance requirements that enforce a set of 'minimum requirements' on the local concepts from AU Base through cardinality constraints, required/extensible binding strengths, RESTful API, and conformance requirements.
+- **AU Core** defines a set of conformance requirements that enforce a set of 'minimum requirements' on the local concepts from AU Base, specifying the elements, extensions, vocabularies, and value sets that SHALL be present and how they SHALL be used, along with the RESTful API interactions.
 - **Use case IGs** (e.g AU eRequesting and Provider Directory) build on AU Core to address specific use cases, defining a set of conformance requirements on top of AU Core, using additional building blocks from AU Base as needed.

 This layering of IGs balances relative adoption and implementation maturity of FHIR and requirements of the use cases involved.